Ratio of Debt to Income

-Usually, conventional mortgages require a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.
+Typically, conventional mortgages need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-In these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that constitutes the payment.
+In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that constitutes the full payment.

-The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt together.
-Recurring debt includes auto/boat payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, car payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Loan Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Pre-Qualification Calculator.

-Don't forget these ratios are just guidelines.
-We'd be happy to help you pre-qualify to help you determine how much you can afford.
+Remember these are just guidelines.
+We will be thrilled to help you pre-qualify to help you figure out how large a mortgage you can afford.